alexanderwallin/audio-param-shim/README.md

 # Shimmed `AudioParam`s

-`audio-param-shim` lets you create objects that work aslmost exactly like [`AudioParam`s](https://developer.mozilla.org/en-US/docs/Web/API/AudioParam), except it doesn't actually touch any web audio stuff.
+`audio-param-shim` lets you create objects that work almost exactly like [`AudioParam`s](https://developer.mozilla.org/en-US/docs/Web/API/AudioParam), except it doesn't actually touch any web audio stuff.
 Instead, one can subscribe for value changes and then do whatever one wants with that value.

 All value scheduling methods are inherited from [`pseudo-audio-param`](https://github.com/mohayonao/pseudo-audio-param) by [@mohayonao](https://github.com/mohayonao).